 This world-first project, which marks a significant step forward in Australia’s bid to become a global leader in clean hydrogen, will commence works in 2022 and will produce ~410,000 metric tonnes of green hydrogen per year for domestic and export use when at full scale.

-Aqua Aerem is backed by Sanguine Impact Investment, which is providing the capital for the project, and has executed an agreement with one of Japan’s largest gas buyers and distributors to invest in the project.
+Aqua Aerem is currently raising capital for the project, and has executed an agreement with one of Japan’s largest gas buyers and distributors to invest in the project.
 An agreement with Territory Generation (the NT’s power utility) has been signed with the intention to offtake hydrogen from the initial stages of the project.

 As the only truly green commercial-scale hydrogen plant in Australia, Desert Bloom Hydrogen utilises breakthrough atmospheric water capture technology, powered by off-grid solar, to produce commercial quantities of renewable hydrogen with no impact on scarce local water resources or the environment.

 Aqua-Aerem co-founder and chief executive officer Gerard Reiter said the project was "transformative" in the way it had managed to overcome water supply and solar/electrolysis integration problems that have so far held back global renewable hydrogen production.